Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 Why visit just one island when you can experience three?
 This small group tour takes you on a 10-day adventure through Oahu, Maui, and Kauai, with a knowledgeable guide by your side the entire time.
 With all the planning handled for you, there’s no need to worry about flights, hotels, or activities—just relax and enjoy every moment.

-You’ll stay at beautiful oceanfront resorts like the Moana Surfrider in Waikiki, Westin Maui, and Grand Hyatt Kauai—each offering stunning views, excellent service, and the perfect place to relax after a day of exploring.
-Every detail is arranged, including inter-island flights, daily breakfast, and guided sightseeing tours, so you can focus on enjoying your trip.
+You’ll stay at beautiful oceanfront resorts like the Moana Surfrider in Waikiki, Westin Maui, and Grand Hyatt Kauai.
+Each offering stunning views, excellent service, and the perfect place to relax after a day of exploring.
+Everything is arranged for you, including inter-island flights, daily breakfast, and guided sightseeing tours.
+So you can focus on enjoying your trip and not on the details.

 Your trip will include things like a sunset cocktail cruise, a traditional Hawaiian luau, and exploring some of Hawaii’s most breathtaking landscapes, like Maui’s Road to Hana and Kauai’s Napali Coast.
 Since your are traveling with a small group, you’ll enjoy a more personal guided experience while still having some free time to explore on your own.